Oregon schools to roll out distance learning on April 13, prepare for closure past April 28.

 There is a "very real potential" that students may not return to school this school year, according to the Oregon Department of Education.

-It was the latest information released by the Oregon Department of Education which included guidelines for districts on implementation, a planning checklist, a sample flowchart and a timeline.
+It was the latest information released by the Oregon Department of Education which included guidelines for districts on implementation, a planning checklist, a sample flowchart and a timeline on distance learning for all.

-Gov. Kate Brown issued an executive order that schools close from March 16 until April 28, but she can extend or terminate the order at any time.
+Gov. Kate Brown issued an executive order that schools close from March 16 until April 28, amid the coronavirus pandemic.
+Brown can extend or terminate the order at any time.
 In fact, she has already extended the order once.

 "We started with the idea that our children would miss a few days of school and that some days might be made up in the summer — something that is normal in Oregon which regularly encounters snow days and forest fires that close schools for a few days each year," Oregon Department of Education Director Colt Gill said.